Last Updated on September 23, 2021 by Candy Wafford

 First Time Flying on a Plane

 I fly so frequently that I forget there’s a lot to remember before going on a flight.
 Things that I just take for granted.
-And I regularly encounter new fliers and they often appear lost and overwhelmed.
+And I regularly encounter people flying for the first time and they often appear lost and overwhelmed.

 So for all of you that may be heading out on your first flight (yay you!) or you just don’t fly that often here’s what to expect.
 I’ve detailed things you should do from the time you purchase your ticket until you board the plane.
 Following these steps will make airline travel easier and allow you to enjoy your trip more quickly!